Basic geometric and kinematic features of the Standard Cosmological Model: The Standard model ( CDM)

-At certain moments, the densities become equal.
-Since the components give different contributions to the gravitational density, namely, the radiation gives a double positive contribution, and the vacuum gives a double negative one, their effect in gravitation is equalized at different moments than in density.
-All these moments are given in Table 1, which shows the values of the parameter $x$, the redshift $z$, and the coordinate $\eta$, the fraction of the full age and the age of the universe itself at the corresponding moments, as well as the time elapsed from these moments to the present era.
-The gravitational density becomes zero at a value of $x$ determined by the equation $x^4-(\beta/2)x-1=0$.
-Moments when $\rho_\d=\rho_\Lambda$ and when $\rho_\g=0$ almost coincide, because the radiation and neutrino densities are small then.
+At certain points in time, the densities become equal.
+Since the components give different contributions to the gravitational mass density --- the radiation gives a double positive contribution, and the vacuum gives a double negative one --- their effect on the gravitation is different at different times.
+All of these moments are given in Table 1, which lists the values of the parameter $x$, the redshift $z$, and the coordinate $\eta$, the fraction of the full age and the age of the universe itself at the corresponding moments, as well as the time elapsed from these moments to the present epoch.
+The gravitational mass density becomes zero at a value of $x$ determined by the equation $x^4-(\beta/2)x-1=0$.
+Moments when $\rho_\d=\rho_\Lambda$ and when $\rho_\g=0$ almost coincide, because the radiation and neutrino densities are small at these moments.
 The moment when $\rho_{\r\nu}=\rho_\Lambda$ corresponds to the time when $x$ is very close to $1$.